sushantvairat/ensemble-IDS-multi-attack/README.md

 #### Steps for running the code: ####
-1. Copy the kdd99extractor file got after building the kdd99_feature_extractor, pcap_to_csv.py, packetlog.py, gui.py file in home only or make proper path changes as required.
+1. Copy the kdd99extractor file created after building the kdd99_feature_extractor, pcap_to_csv.py, packetlog.py, gui.py file in home folder only or make proper path changes as required.

-2. Run pcap_to_csv using *sudo python3 pcap_to_csv.py*.
+2. Run pcap_to_csv file using
+	- sudo python3 pcap_to_csv.py

 Note: Code might run slow, show no output or look like hanging the system depending on classifier used for pickle file generation so wait for atleast 2 minutes.